dpilipovic/flansible/README.md

 https://docs.gunicorn.org/en/latest/deploy.html
 ```

-In adittion to that Gunicorn does not support sticky sessions, which is a problem when attempting to run Flansible with multiple workers.
+In adittion to that Gunicorn does not support sticky sessions, which is a problem when attempting to run Flansible with multiple gunicorn workers.

 Solution for all this is to start multiple gunicorn processes running on different ports (see start script in the bin directory), and then tie those ports to NGINX which will handle sticky sessions as well.

 However NGINX actually requires an extra module NGINX-STICKY-MODULE-NG to be added to it and recompiled from source.

-Module can be downloaded here:
+Instructions on how to recompile NGINX can be found online, and module in question can be downloaded here:

 ```
 https://github.com/thomsonreuters/nginx-sticky-module-ng
 ```

-Once setup you can refer to nginx.conf file under misc directory.
+Once setup you can refer to nginx.conf file under the bin directory.
+Sample nginx.conf also does rewriting from http to https and requires a valid SSL certificate and key, and has NGINX serve the static files.

 ## USING APPLICATION: